 MODLIST ARRANGER

 Modlist Arranger is a simple, universally-designed organizational tool.
-It can automatically gather information from Nexus URLs to create lists of categorized mods and display their details in a concise manner, with a host of other quality of life features.
-It is NOT a mod manager, and it will NOT install or download mods for you.
-It is simply a utility to create and save modlists.
+It can automatically gather information from Nexus URLs to create lists of categorized mods and display their details in a concise manner, with a host of other quality of life features, including the feature of importing your entire Mod Organizer 2 modlist into it.
+However, it is NOT a mod manager, and it will NOT install or download mods for you.
+It is simply a utility to create, save, and share modlists.

 If you're the type of person that likes to document the mods you use or want to keep an eye on, this might be something you'd like.